chinmay1503/SpringSecurity/README.md

 I Have also included the dump of the database file which can be easily imported in your ORACLE database using the following command :

-CREATE OR REPLACE DIRECTORY datapump AS 'F:\Scripts';
+CREATE OR REPLACE DIRECTORY datapump AS '{Full Directory Path}'; eg 'C:\Scripts'

 GRANT READ, WRITE ON DIRECTORY datapump TO {DbName};